jnchapman101/jnchapman.github.io/_research/working/wtap/main.markdown

 ---
 ---

-#### On the Relation between Willingness to Accept and Willingness to Pay
+#### On the Relation between Willingness to Accept and Willingness to Pay.
 with Mark Dean, Pietro Ortoleva, Erik Snowberg, and Colin Camerer.

 (Previously Willingness-To-Pay and Willingness-To-Accept are Probably Less Correlated than You Think.)